Ask HIPAA Compliance Software Vendors These 3 Questions

 Continuously ask yourself this question.
 Do not ask the software vendor because you’ll get a Yes every time.

 There are three telltale signs a service will leave you non-compliant.
 If you spot any of the below three attributes, immediately eliminate the vendor as your potential HIPAA compliance helper.

 - A risk assessment is utilized in lieu of a risk analysis.
 A risk assessment is NOT a requirement and it’s NOT a HIPAA risk analysis (which absolutely is required).
 A risk assessment is a gap analysis and easily identified by numerous Yes/No questions culminating in a colorful spreadsheet displaying areas where you lack compliance.
-Not only does the risk assessment waste valuable time (remember, it’s not required), it can lead to legal ramifications because it can be used as evidence you knew you were not compliant in particular areas.
+Not only does the risk assessment waste valuable time (remember, it’s not required), it can lead to legal ramifications because it might be used as evidence against you.
 Read more about the risk analysis vs. risk assessment.

 How much will it cost me?

 You likely operate a small business and must be cost conscious.
 Look for HIPAA compliance software vendors who cater to small- and medium-sized businesses, as their pricing usually reflects the customers they want to attract.
 Software vendors who service large healthcare entities make far more money on big clients and tend to focus time and energy on those clients, not you.